CordellGriggs/PHYS4130-S26/Michael/writeup.md

     return
 ```

 The first two functions are just the integrand and the trapezoid rule.
-The last function, called 'Table', is used here and later in the project to output a formatted table of the the number of intervals, the approximated integral, and the error in that approximation.
-It is written to take the following arguments (in order): the integrand, the lower and upper limit of integration, the true value, the integration algorithm, and lastly a list of subinterval totals to test.
+The last function, called 'Table', will be used here and later in the project to output a formatted table of the the number of intervals, the approximated integral, and the error in that approximation.
+It is written to take the following arguments in order: the integrand, the lower and upper limit of integration, the true value, the integration algorithm, and lastly a list of subinterval totals to test.

-When used with the integrand above on the interval [0.2] and having the subintervals grow expoenentially, we get the following output.
+When used with the integrand above on the interval [0.2] and having the subintervals grow expoenentially, we get the following

     Trapezoid Rule